Thermodynamic sampling of materials using neutral-atom quantum computers: Results

-Specifically, due to constraints on the accessible global detuning range and the minimum allowed interatomic spacing, we cannot directly realise on this hardware the DFT-derived parameters $V^{\mathrm{DFT}}$ ($3.614 \times 10^{-4} \text{eV}\approx 237\times\Delta_g^{\mathrm{max}}$) and $R_{\mathrm{NN}}^{\mathrm{DFT}}$ ($1.6122$ $\mu\text{m}\approx 0.4\times R_{\mathrm{NN}}^{\mathrm{min}}$).
+Specifically, due to constraints on the accessible global detuning range and the minimum allowed interatomic spacing, we cannot directly realise on this hardware the DFT-derived parameters {$V^{\mathrm{DFT}}_{\mathrm{NN}}$ because it would require the atoms in the hardware to be placed at $R_{\mathrm{NN}}^{\mathrm{DFT}} = 1.6122 \mu\text{m}$, which is approximatively $0.4\times R_{\mathrm{NN}}^{\mathrm{min}}$}.
 To address this mismatch, we develop and apply a systematic rescaling procedure that maps the DFT parameters to experimentally feasible values.
 This procedure is essential for modelling realistic atomic systems and constitutes a central contribution of this work.
 To illustrate the rescaling procedure, we begin with the energy levels of the nitrogen-doped graphene system, shown in Fig.~\ref{fig:energy_levels}.
-The top-left panel presents the progression of energy levels from pure graphene to configurations containing two nitrogen atoms.
+The left panel presents the progression of energy levels from pure graphene to configurations containing two nitrogen atoms.
 The term $V^{\mathrm{DFT}}$ represents the on-site energy associated with introducing a single nitrogen atom into the structure.
 To simplify the derivation of the equations needed for rescaling the energies, we assume here that all sites are equivalent, so that all configurations with just one carbon atom replaced with one nitrogen atom are degenerate.
 For structures containing two nitrogen atoms separated by more than four neighbours, we assume negligible interaction between nitrogen atoms, so the total energy of the structures is simply $2V^{\mathrm{DFT}}$.
 In contrast, when the two nitrogen atoms occupy nearest-neighbour sites, the total energy becomes $2V^{\mathrm{DFT}} + V_{\mathrm{NN}}^{\mathrm{DFT}}$, where

 is the two-body interaction energy between neighbouring sites as derived from Eq.~\ref{eq:linear_regression_ryd}.
 Therfore, the energy separation between the highest and lowest-energy two-nitrogen configurations is $V_{\mathrm{NN}}^{\mathrm{DFT}}$.
 The energies discussed so far are those obtained by fitting the DFT results to the Rydberg Hamiltonian, \textit{i.e.}, solving Eq.~\ref{eq:linear_regression_ryd_simple}.
 However, the values of $V_{\mathrm{NN}}^{\mathrm{DFT}}$ lie beyond the hardware capabilities.
 In particular, the largest achievable two-body interaction between two nearest-neighbour atoms is